 Antioxidants like plant extracts help to protect your strands by neutralising environmental aggressors like UV rays and air pollution.
 This can help to prevent brassiness from occurring in the first place!

-And of course, the best purple shampoos contain purple colour pigment!
+And of course, the best purple shampoos contain purple color pigment!
 Our Hair Growth & Repair Shampoo For Blondes is formulated with a purple pigment called CI 60730.

 Additionally, the best purple shampoos have a thicker consistency than traditional shampoos.
 This thick consistency allows the product to fully coat your strands while it works its magic.